dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 pg_featureserv also provides the distance-based predicate `DWITHIN`.

-The conditions are typically used to compare the feature geometry property against a geometry value, which is expressed in Well-Known Text (WKT):
+The conditions are typically used to compare the feature geometry property against a geometry value.
+Geometry values are expressed in Well-Known Text (WKT):

 ```
 POINT (1 2)